chiefenne/JETI_EX_BUS/README.md

 <img src="docs/images/EX_Bus_logic_analyzer_03.png" height="180" width="900" />
 </kbd>

 The next figure depicts a telemetry answer from the slave (sensor, etc.).
 In this case it is an answer from a Jeti MVario 2 sensor.
 The telemetry data were sent in aprox. **2.6ms**.
+In order to answer a telemetry request, there are **4ms** reserved on the EX bus, so this packet fits well into that.
 Click on the image to see a larger version.

 <kbd> <!-- make a frame around the image -->
 <img src="docs/images/EX_Bus_logic_analyzer_04_telemetry.png" height="180" width="900" />